Demo 1: Continuity, Plotting, and Partial Derivatives#

 Orienting Graphs#

 We will now consider functions of multiple variables, hence plotting in 3D!
-This leaves us a decission to make, since we need to chose which angle we want to see the graphs from.
-If we don’t do anything dtuplot, will chose an angle for us, but if we wish to inspect the graph from a certain angle, then camera
+This leaves us a decision to make, since we need to choose which angle we want to see the graphs from.
+If we don’t do anything dtuplot, will choose an angle for us, but if we wish to inspect the graph from a certain angle, then camera

 can be used.
 Try changing the values for elev